Do you think you might have ADHD or Autism?

 We’ll work through this together.

-If you have previously been prescribed ADHD stimulant meds,
+If you HAVE previously been prescribed ADHD stimulant medication…

-then we’ll just need a single 60 minute appointment to understand where you’re up to with everything & so I can assist you in troubleshooting any issues…
+…then we’ll need 1 x 60 minute appointment to understand where you’re up to with everything

 • Your initial appointment